 Additional work centered around the capture and interpretation of environmental base line data encompassing sub-surface and surface water, fauna, flora, cultural, air quality, meteorological conditions, wetlands and socio-economic factors in the project area.
-Starting in September 2020 over 19 months of monitoring data have been gathered and ongoing monitoring in critical areas continues.
-With the data in hand, the project impacts have been assessed and the preparation of a mine operating permit application submission is in progress for the second half of 2022.
+Starting in September 2020, over 2 1/2 years of monitoring data have been gathered and ongoing monitoring in critical areas continues.